- June 2017 AFR rates

 - The new type-approval switch over date to WLTP on 1.9.17 won't have an impact until much later, due to new models being tested a long time before going on sale in the UK.
 And OEMs can keep testing under NEDC until 31st August 2017.

-- There have been rumours that NEDC or NEDC equivalent figures will be used for the purposes of calculating company car tax and VED, as well as fuel consumption figures, right up until January 2019.
-This was given strength by an EU Commission Recommendation of 31.5.207 C(2017) 3525 final which then seems to have been comprehensively ignored.
+- There have been suggestions that NEDC or NEDC equivalent figures will be used for the purposes of calculating company car tax and VED, as well as fuel consumption figures, right up until January 2019.
+This was given strength by an EU Commission Recommendation of 31.5.207 C(2017) 3525 final .

 - In December 2016 a HM treasury spokesman suggested that company car taxation could remain based on NEDC equivalent figures up to 2020.
-However there is no legislation in place to make this happen.
+However there is no legislation yet in place to make this happen.
 The government could try and flesh out the correlation process used by the CO2MPAS programme to include electrics, hybrids and output fuel consumption but some legislation is probably still required and we would then have two sets of figures.
-So that scenario is highly unlikely.
+So that scenario would be very messy.
+UPDATE: HM Treasury have indicated that NEDC figures will continue to be used for tax purposes until April 2019, and there will be a review of CO2 thresholds for beyond then in the November 2017 budget.